dredozubov/polyrhythmix/README.md

 Let's compose a few simple note groups:
 * `4x` - a group of one fourth note.
 * `8.-x` a group of a rest and a drum hit.
 Both rest and hit have a length of 8th dotted note each.

+It's possible to repeat a group of notes of same length with the following syntax:
+* `(3,8x-x)` means repeat three times a series of hit, rest, hit in eighth notes

+Now that we know that, we may sequence multiple groups like this:
+* `32xx16xx` - Kick pattern from "Bleed" by Meshuggah

 ...